-The night air was cold against Avril’s skin, but he felt too hot and wiped sweat from his forehead with first his right forearm and then his left.
-He’d left the assault vehicle pressed up against the pileup outside the safety of the road-shield.
+The night air was cold against Avril’s skin, but he felt too hot and wiped sweat from his forehead with first one forearm and then the other.
+He’d left his assault vehicle pressed up against the pileup of vehicles outside the safety of the road-shield.
 The car’s blast-shields were in place and the engine powered down.
 The AI had throttled the cooling system to vent heat and stay hidden.

 Avril was stretched out on his belly along an outcrop of rock two-hundred paces from the car, watching the road through the night-scope of a long-barreled blaster.
 He wore an earpiece in his right ear and listened to the sounds from the mics on both drones and the car.